palaganaskurl/diksiyonaryo-ph-scraper/README.md

 * Just install the fucking requirements.
 * Then do your shit do some fucking python run the code shit.
 * You know what to do.
+* After running the scraper, just run the decode_words.py to convert the fucking accented words.

 ### Data
 Sample data when you run the fucking code.